EstimatedEst. Read Time: 13 minutes

 ARE YOU MAKING THESE LAT PULLDOWN MISTAKES?

-The standard cable Lat Pulldown is easily one of the most recognizable and popular back exercises that you can include in your workout program.
+The standard cable Lat Pulldown is easily one of the most popular and foundational exercises that you can include in your back workout program.

 For example, you can perform the Classic Pulldown in a seated position or on the floor.
 You can use the standard Lat Pulldown machine, weight plates pulley rig, or you can use resistance bands.
 These are just a few examples and there are many more types of Lat Pulldown.